mobizt/Firebase-ESP8266/src/README.md

 **`QueryFilter.equalTo`** -       Value (number or string) matches the orderBy param

-Call [FirebaseData object].dataType to determine what type of data that successfully stores in database.
+Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.

-Call [FirebaseData object].jsonData will return the JSON string value of payload returned from server.
+Call [FirebaseData object].jsonData will return the JSON string value of the payload returned from the server.

 Call [FirebaseData object].jsonObject will return the FirebaseJson object of payload returned from server.